encryptio/slime/README.md

 For example, if you have your redundancy set to 3 of 5 and you lose a drive, all files can still be recovered, even if there's a drive with an unexpected bad or bitrotted block.

+The storage required for data is `total/need` times that of the actual data (plus a few bytes per file for tracking.)

 GET /redundancy on the proxy to get the current redundancy level (JSON formatted), and POST to the same path with a similar object to adjust the